MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-close-years-periods.md

 | Close accounting periods and fiscal year, transfer income statement balances to balance sheet accounts and post the year end closing entry. |[Closing Books](year-close-books.md) |
 | Print reports that can assist you in creating financial statements. |[Preparing Closing Statements](year-prepare-close-statement.md) |

+## <a name="see-related-training-at-microsoft-learnlearnmodulesclose-fiscal-year-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/close-fiscal-year-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Open a New Fiscal Year](finance-how-open-new-fiscal-year.md)
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)

 ## [!INCLUDE[d365fin](includes/free_trial_md.md)]